Frequently Asked Questions

 How do I know if I'm a candidate?

-The first step is to set up a consultation with our medical doctor.
-He will evaluate your current condition, perform some simple tests, and determine if you're a candidate for Focused Linear Compression Therapy.
+The first step is to set up a consultation with our medical staff.
+They will evaluate your current conditions, perform some simple tests, and determine if you're a candidate for Focused Linear Compression Therapy.

 What is a treatment plan like?

-The treatment protocols are determined by the doctor in which you see at the time of your consultation.
+The treatment protocols are determined by the medical staff whom you will see at the time of your consultation.
 Treatment sessions range in number and take approximately 20 minutes per session.
 These treatments are conducted at any one of our various locations.

 Is it painful?

 The treatment is 100% pain free!